 Vince Alexander, among the winningest active coaches in Division II men's basketball and a three-time NABC Regional Coach of the Year, was named Saint Leo's head men's basketball coach on June 3, 2015.

 In his first season at the helm, Alexander guided the Lions to a 19-12 record, the most wins by a head coach in their first season at Saint Leo.
 The Lions also finished fourth in the Sunshine State Conference with a 10-6 record.
-During the season, Saint Leo topped two Top-15 opponents, taking down No. 12 Alabama-Huntsville in the second game of the season (11/14), 93-90 in overtime.
-Then in another thriller, the Lions took down No. 10 Eckerd, 87-84 on January 27.
+During the season, Saint Leo topped two top 15 opponents, taking down then-no. 12 Alabama-Huntsville in the second game of the season (11/14), 93-90 in overtime.
+Then in another thriller, the Lions took down then-no. 10 Eckerd, 87-84 on January 27.
 Alexander saw three athletes earn All-SSC honors, and one earn both D2CCA and NABC All-Region team honors.

 On February 6, 2016, Alexander earned this 300th career win in a 93-90 overtime win over Lynn University.
 He is one of 25 active coaches to have reached the feat all in Division II, while he is one of 78 to have done so all-time to reach 300 in D-II.

 Alexander joined the Green and Gold from the University of South Carolina at Aiken, where he led the Pacers for 10 seasons.
 During that span, Alexander guided USC-Aiken to four Peach Belt Conference regular season championships in 2008, 2012, 2013, and 2014, and three of the last six PBC tournament titles.

 His most recent PBC tournament championships – back-to-back crowns in 2013 and 2014 – proved to be the springboard for deep runs through the NCAA tournament in both seasons.